 and then using the manual option, add in the name and secret value and click Create.

 Now, the Key Vault will be available to yourself as the creator, but best to add a service principle account for security and deployment purposes.
 In Access policies, click +Access Policy.

 In my case I am doing Secret management but there are many types, including user name and password mgt.
 Click on Select Principal and add in the app registration from the first step.

 In Select permissions I have purely done List and Get as this will be used from Flow only to access Graph.
 Click on Add, and on the next screen click on Save or it will be lost !

 Now we’re ready to go.
 Make an instant Flow to test.
 The action set is Azure Key Vault.
 Choose Get Secret ( I have found that connecting via service principal is hard to set up, seems buggy.
-List secrets seems to let you create the connection more easily).
+As soon as the Connect via Service Principal appears, click like crazy on it!).
 Click on Connect via Service Principal and enter the secret details you kept from earlier.